vapourismo/luwra/README.md

 you must clone this repository and add its `lib/` folder to your include path.

 ## Requirements
 You need a C++14-compliant compiler and at least Lua 5.1 to get this library to work.
+I recommend using Lua 5.3 or later, to avoid the messy `lua_Integer` situation.

 ## Tests
 The attached GNU `Makefile` allows you to run both examples and tests using `make examples` and